What is Environmental Print?

 Your preschooler can read!
-Did you know that reading “Environmental Print” counts as a pre reading skill?
-Reading a preschooler’s environment includes…. food!
+Did you know that reading “Environmental Print” counts as a pre-reading skill?
+Reading activities in a preschooler’s environment includes…. food!
 The grocery store and your food pantry.

-This DIY book is easy to make and costs almost nothing.
-Start with the products right in your kitchen.
+This DIY environmental print book is easy to make and costs almost nothing.
+Start with the products right in your own kitchen.

-Here’s a simple way to add some beginning reading skills to your home.
+Here’s a simple way to add some early reading skills to your home.

 2. Sort largest tops to smaller – not necessary, but I thought it helped.
 Your child can participate in the sorting process..